FatPenguinSound/maxmspAbstractions/README.md

 # Max/MSP Abstractions

 This repository is a collection of random abstractions for Max and Max/MSP.
+Feel free to drop me a message if something's not working or if you have any questions.
+I'm also happy to help design things.

 ## Distance Calculator
 This is a pretty easy one to make yourself, but hey...